 Why choose this course

-Designed with employers to meet industry needs, our MSc International Hospitality, Tourism and Events Management will equip you with the leadership and management skills to succeed in your industry.
+Designed with employers to meet industry needs, our MSc International Hospitality, Tourism and Events Management course will equip you with the leadership and management skills to succeed in your industry.

 This course is unique in the UK and you’ll study through part-time distance learning, enabling you to gain an MSc while working in a managerial or professional role.